Extreme Rays of the Hankel Spectrahedra for Ternary Forms: The case or Ternary Decics.

 For general $d>5$, our constructive method using the Cayley-Bacharach Theorem cannot construct an extreme ray of every rank in the interval $\{3d-2,\ldots,\binom{d+2}{2}\}$ given by the lower and upper bound.
 The first failure occurs for $d=6$ and rank $17\in\{16,\ldots,24\}$.
-In fact, $\Sigma_{12}^\vee$ does not have an extreme ray of rank $17$, as we will see below, cf.~Lemma \ref{Lem:Rank17}. \begin{Rem} Our construction starts with a totally real intersection of two curves $X_1$ and $X_2$ with $\deg(X_1)+\deg(X_2)\geq d+3$; we then need $19$ intersection points such that the corresponding point evaluations on forms of degree $6$ satisfy a unique linear relation in which all coefficients are non-zero.
+In fact, $\Sigma_{12}^\vee$ does not have an extreme ray of rank $17$, as we will see below, cf.~Lemma \ref{Lem:Rank17}.
+Let us first argue why we cannot construct an extreme ray of rank $17$ of $\Sigma_{12}^\ast$. \begin{Rem} Our construction starts with a totally real intersection of two curves $X_1$ and $X_2$ with $\deg(X_1)+\deg(X_2)\geq d+3$; we then need $19$ intersection points such that the corresponding point evaluations on forms of degree $6$ satisfy a unique linear relation in which all coefficients are non-zero.
 This configuration would lead to a positive linear functional such that the Hankel matrix has the desired rank $17$ (of course we would still need to prove extremality).
 We will see that this is not possible:

 The following tuples are permissible choices for the degrees of the curves $(3,6)$, $(4,5)$, $(4,6)$, $(5,5)$, $(5,6)$ and $(6,6)$.
 For $(\deg(X_1),\deg(X_2)) = (3,6)$, the transversal intersection has only $18$ points.
 In the case $(4,5)$, there is a unique linear relation among point evaluations at the $20$ intersection points such that all coefficients are non-zero; in particular, whatever point we remove, the remaining $19$ point evaluations are linearly independent on forms of degree $6$.
 In the cases $(4,6)$, $(5,5)$ and $(5,6)$, we cannot have the desired number of points on a curve of dual degree $s-d$: For example, in order to apply the duality of the Cayley-Bacharach Theorem to the $24$ intersection points in the case $(4,6)$, we would need to have $5$ of the intersection points on a line, which intersects the quartic in only $4$ points.
 The last case $(6,6)$ is more subtle: We would like to find exactly $17$ intersection points on a cubic, which is impossible, because there is a unique linear relation among the corresponding point evaluations on forms of degree $6$ on the complete intersection of a cubic and a sextic, cf.~Eisenbud-Green-Harris \cite[CB4]{EisGreHar}. \end{Rem}